image

 Environmental Management Targets

-Environmental problems such as global warming are urgent issues which should be resolved on a global scale.
-The Japanese government has announced that it will aim to reduce greenhouse gas emissions to net zero by 2050.
+Environmental problems such as global warming are urgent issues that must be addressed on a global scale.
+The Japanese government has declared its commitment to achieving net-zero greenhouse gas emissions by 2050.

-As part of our efforts to reduce CO2 emissions, we are currently engaged in various power-saving activities and energy saving initiatives, and are working to optimize our logistics network.
-We will also accelerate our efforts toward decarbonization by conducting preparatory research for transitioning to alternative and renewable energy sources such as solar power.
+To reduce CO2 emissions, we are promoting power-saving activities, energy-efficient measures, and logistics optimization.
+Furthermore, we will accelerate our efforts toward decarbonization by conducting preparatory research for the transition to alternative and renewable energy sources, such as solar power.

 Item Targets Activities